How to Start and Finish Your Painting, Nine Practical Steps

 Start with broader brush strokes

-One of the few useful things that I learned from my time at art school was to use bigger brushes.
-Especially at the start of a piece and then progress towards smaller brushes later in the process.
-It works well and I think that it not only makes the painting progress faster but also gives me some larger surface marks to enjoy later, if I manage to leave them intact.
-It’s a battle and we all have to work against the habit of adding details too early…or at all.
+One of the few useful things I learned from my time at art school was to use larger brushes, especially at the beginning of a piece, and then to progress to smaller brushes later in the process.
+This method works well, as it not only speeds up the painting but also allows me to create larger surface marks that I can enjoy later, provided I manage to leave them intact.
+It’s a battle, and we all must resist the habit of adding details too early… or at all.

 Continue with broader brush strokes